benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/Problem Set 2/352 Problem Set 2.md

 (b) Suppose a TCP packet enters the machine, destined to TCP port 8003, corresponding to a fresh connection just being initiated by a client through a connect() call.
 Can you identify the pid and socket fd, if any, corresponding to the socket where this packet is demuxed to?
 (1 point)

 (c) Suppose a TCP packet enters the machine, destined to TCP port 47468, corresponding to a fresh connection being made by a client through the connect() call.
 Will this client’s connect() succeed?
 Why or why not?
 (2 points)

+(d) Suppose a UDP packet enters the machine, destined to UDP port 8003.
+Can you identify the pid and socket fd, if any, corresponding to the socket where this packet is demuxed to?
+(1 point)

+4. **When are retransmission timeouts useful?
+(0.5 * 4 = 2 points)** Say YES or NO to each part of the question below.
+Do retransmission timeouts (followed by retransmission)  help a sender ensure that a receiver was delivered a piece of data when:

+(a) the data was lost?

+(b) the data was corrupted?

+(c) the ACK was lost?

+(d) the ACK was delayed?

+5. Efficiency gains with pipelined reliability protocols (2 points).
+Why do pipelined reliability protocols provide more throughput than stop-and-wait reliability protocols?

+6. Sender and receiver view in sliding window protocols (8 points).
+Suppose a sender and receiver agree to use a window size of 4.
+Further, assume that the set of available sequence numbers goes from 0 to 9, and then rolls back to 0.

+(a) What was the latest sequence number for which the sender has received an ACK from the receiver?
+(1 point)

+(b) What is the latest sequence number that the sender has transmitted?
+(1 point)

+(c) What was the latest sequence number whose ACK was sent by the receiver?
+(1 point)

+(d) What is the latest sequence number that will be accepted to be buffered by the receiver?
+(1 point)

+(e) Is it possible that the following view of the window at the receiver can happen simultaneously with the sender’s view shown above?
+Why or why not?
+(1 + 1 = 2 points)

+(f) Is it possible that the following view of the window at the receiver can happen simultaneously with the sender’s view shown above?
+Why or why not?
+(1 + 1 = 2 points)

+7. **TCP byte-based sequence numbers (8 points)**.
+Consider the TCP segment structure shown in slide 15/16 of lecture 13.
+Suppose the sequence number field on a TCP packet is 46005.
+The packet carries 102 bytes of (application-layer) data.
+The TCP header size on this packet is 20 bytes.

+(a) What is the sequence number of the last application byte contained in the packet above?
+(2 points)

+(b) What is the value of the *acknowledgment number* field on the ACK that the receiver generates for the packet above?
+(2 points)

+(c) Do you have sufficient information in this question to determine the value of the sequence number field of the ACK packet that the receiver generates for the packet above?
+If so, what is the sequence number?
+If not, why not?
+(2 points)